 COVID-19 is a respiratory illness caused by the novel coronavirus and was declared a global pandemic by the World Health Organisation on 11 March 2020.
-The infection, spread and global efforts to restrain transmission of COVID-19 have led to significant impact on the global business environment, the Cambodian economy, and the Company's borrowers and operations.
+Despite the successful roll-out of vaccines around the world, the Covid-19 pandemic and its effect on the global economy have continued to impact the Cambodian economy and the Company's borrowers and operations.
 As a result of the heightened uncertainty associated with the unprecedented nature of the Covid-19 pandemic, developing reliable estimates and applying judgment has become even more challenging.
 Accounting for expected credit losses (ECL) has become particularly difficult in the current circumstances and requires significant judgment.
 The ECL model is forward-looking and is based on a probability-weighted approach.
 Measurement of ECLs at each reporting period reflects reasonable and supportable information about past events, current conditions, and forecasts of future events and economic conditions.
 During this period of greater economic uncertainty, it is very difficult to forecast future events and the macroeconomic inputs used in ECL modelling.
-Determining macroeconomic scenarios and assigning probabilities to these scenarios requires significant judgment.
-Consideration is given both to the effects of Covid-19 and the significant government support measures.
 As a result of Covid-19 and the recent economic downturn, significant measurement uncertainty exists in determining ECLs, and measurement is subject to significant judgment.